noahehall/theBookOfNoah/0current/react17.md

         - setStage regular is asynchronous, not gauranted to have latest
         - setState with callback works, but is a one-off
         - aggregate all your logic related after update state values into *componentDidUpate*
+    -

   - **GENERALLY**
     - *PureComponent* > *shouldComponentUpdate* for auto shallow comparisons

+    - add a *useDebugValue* inside custom hook definitions to support dev experience
+      - react doesnt recommend it for *EVERY* custom hook, but when did we ever follow directions?

     - use the setState + updator syntax if next props & state relies on prev props & state
       - or use a reducer for complex/advanced situations